 You will also see that in general, among the Christians of whom we are speaking, the clergy take the place of worship.
 There is, it is true, some change and some progress in this last respect.
 The Spirit of God is producing wants; but there will never be a true and blessed answer to these wants, save in admitting with faith the principles called to mind above.
 For you, dear brethren, who have understood these things, I will add a warning.

 One may have this precious knowledge necessary in order to walk intelligently before God (@Ephesians 5: 15); but one may have it, boast of it, proclaim it, and with all this repel humble souls desirous of advancing, and throw them into the hands of those who have no wish that they should walk according to this knowledge.
 We ourselves must walk in seriousness, in humility, in the love which the *presence of God* produces.
 This supposes faith and life in the soul.
 Where it is found, blessing is not wanting to those who thus walk.
 Although this does not justify the unbelief or the opposition of others, if you present the truth in such a way as not to glorify God, you give them power and influence against it.
 Principles are not enough: we need God.
 Without this, mighty principles are but a sword in the hands of a child or of a drunken man; it were better to take it from him, or at least, that he use it not till he be sober.
 Let us shew the fruits of our principles.
 Let us be firm in the truth.
 We must be firm.
-The more some oppose the truth, and others profess to wish to possess it, and accommodate themselves, without their conscience unreservedly submitting to it, to the wants it has produced in other persons (and both these cases present themselves), the more we have to keep in the narrow path it has marked out in the word for our souls, according to the grace and power of the Holy Ghost who has sanctified us *to obey* Christ.
+The more some oppose the truth, and others profess to wish to possess it, and accommodate themselves, without their conscience unreservedly submitting to it, to the wants it has produced in other persons (and both these cases present themselves), the more we have to keep in the narrow path it has marked out in the word for our souls, according to the grace and power of the Holy Ghost who has sanctified us to *obey* Christ.
 Let our hearts be large and our feet in the narrow path.
 Often, when people talk of charity, their hearts are narrow and their feet are following the path which suits them.
 It is this which makes the heart narrow, because the conscience is uneasy, and people do not like those

 {77}

 who make this evident.
-The presence of God (and it is of this that we are speaking) gives firmness, practical submission to the word of God Himself, which tranquillizes the soul in the difficulties of the way, which causes one not to seek the prevalence of principles by crooked ways and human means; finally, it gives humility and uprightness.
+The presence of God (and it is of this that we are speaking) gives firmness, practical submission to the word of God Himself, which tranquilizes the soul in the difficulties of the way, which causes one not to seek the prevalence of principles by crooked ways and human means; finally, it gives humility and uprightness.
 God will know how to enforce these principles, where He acts in His grace.
 Only let us manifest this power, He will do all the rest.

 Yes, dear brethren, life, the presence of God, this is what (by the operation of the Holy Ghost in us and in others) gives force to the truths which are committed to us, whatever they may be.
 Better that these truths should not make way, than that we ourselves should get away from the presence of God to enforce them.